Liquid Telecom Announces Ambitious Plan To Help Develop Kenya’s Rural Road Network

 KeRRA is a State Corporation that operates within Kenya’s State Department of Infrastructure under the country’s Ministry of Transport, Infrastructure, Housing and Urban Development.
 The Authority’s primary mandate is to develop, construct and maintain the rural road network in the country.

-The new connection will facilitate the complete digitisation of KeRRA’s operation through an Enterprise Resource Planning (ERP) platform that will be accessible from all 47 regional offices and the headquarters, and enhanced communication between the branches through Voice over Internet (VoIP) services.
+The new connection will facilitate the complete digitization of KeRRA’s operation through an Enterprise Resource Planning (ERP) platform that will be accessible from all 47 regional offices and the headquarters, and enhanced communication between the branches through Voice over Internet (VoIP) services.

 KeRRA’s 47 regional offices will be connected to a Wide Area Network on MPLS with a 2Mbps capacity, while the headquarters will have an aggregated 40Mbps internet link.